 E.) The principle of jurisdictional unity is the basis of the organization and operation of the Tribunals.

-F.) The Judicial Power shall extend to all cases, in law and equity, arising under this Organic Law, the Laws of the Empire of Thrace, and treaties made, or which shall be made, under their authority.
+F.) The Judicial Power shall extend to all cases, in law and equity, arising under this Constitution, the Laws of the Empire of Thrace, and treaties made, or which shall be made, under their authority.

 G.) Justice shall be free of charge when the law so provides and in any case for those who have insufficient means to litigate.